Build and deploy fully‑managed AI agents and workflows

 ## Self-hosting

-If you prefer to self-host Trigger.dev, you can follow our [self-hosting guide](https://trigger.dev/docs/v3/open-source-self-hosting#overview).
+If you prefer to self-host Trigger.dev, you can follow our [self-hosting guides](https://trigger.dev/docs/self-hosting/overview):

-We also have a dedicated self-hosting channel in our [Discord server](https://trigger.dev/discord) for support.
+We have a large active community in our official [Discord server](https://trigger.dev/discord) for support, including a dedicated channel for self-hosting.

 ## Development